j4ckofalltrades/git-branch-win-title/README.md

 ### Powerline

-The `branch-window-title` function must be loaded first before configuring powerline otherwise it will override the powerline-generated shell prompt.
+The `branch-win-title` function must be loaded first before configuring powerline otherwise it will override the powerline-generated shell prompt.

 ### Guake